Verizon vs. T-Mobile: Which 5G Home Internet Is Better?

 T-Mobile 5G Home Internet: 4.2/5.0 | Verizon 5G Home Internet: 4.25/5.0

 T-Mobile 5G Home Internet gets stellar customer reviews.
 The provider ranked at the top of a 2023 customer satisfaction survey with high scores in overall satisfaction and customer experience—and the highest rating among non-fiber providers.
-Many customer reviews mention ease of getting in touch with customer service and timely resolution of technical issues.
+(T-Mobile is working on expanding its fiber service, which is now available in eight states.)
+Many customer reviews mention the ease of getting in touch with customer service and timely resolution of technical issues.
 When Reviews.org called in, we were connected to a representative in three minutes.

 Verizon is no slouch with customer service, either.
-The company ranks second among major internet providers in terms of overall satisfaction for customer service, behind T-Mobile.
+The company ranks second among major internet providers in terms of overall customer service satisfaction, behind T-Mobile.
 Installation and setup are also easy, with customers reporting consistent speeds and no outages.
 Reviews for the 2023 American Consumer Satisfaction Survey are decent, but Reviews.org noted difficulty with both reaching a customer service representative on the phone and slow responsiveness via chat.

 Overall quality: Which internet provider should you pick?